tryretool/retool-onpremise/README.md

 ### Deploying on Heroku

 Just use the Deploy to Heroku button below!
+You'll then have to go to Settings and set the `LICENSE_KEY` config var.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)